blindnet-io/product-management/refs/schemas/priv/examples.md

 - illustrated by tutorials and request templates from regulatory bodies (e.g. [CNIL](https://www.cnil.fr/)),
 - or made possible by existing software solutions with which interoperability SHOULD be achieved (e.g. Transcend, Alias.dev)

-## Motivation

-Elaborating the examples in detail should allow us to test the Privacy Request Interchange Vocabulary for exhaustivity.
+The document is not normative, and often uses inconsistent language and format.
+It serves in the design process in order to test the Privacy Request Interchange Vocabulary for exhaustivity.
+It can be archived once design is finished and tutorials made.

 ## Terminology